 New tools are required to this end.
-Since the 1970s the UIA has been exploring the visualization of international organization relationships (see http://www.uia.org/language/visrel.htm) -- and the possibility of an Atlas of International Relationships.
+Since the 1970s the UIA has been exploring the visualization of international organization relationships - some of the early work is reprinted in Part B of this volume; more can be found at http://laetusinpraesens.org/docs/visrel.php) - and the possibility of an Atlas of International Relationships.
 Investigation of the latter was supported for a time by the publisher of this Yearbook and by UNESCO in the early 1990s - but has only become feasible with recent software and hardware developments.

-Some of the images in this book reflect online experiments towards enabling people to explore other ways of working with patterns of relationships of interest to them.
+Some of the images in this volume are taken from online experiments towards enabling people to explore other ways of working with patterns of relationships of interest to them.
 Extensive databases are maintained on each of the sets of entities.
 There are (hyper)links between the entities in each set, and between entities in different sets.